Abu1Osama/Flyweis_technologies/README.md

 ## Technologies Used

-- Video_Clone Web Application is built using the following technologies:
+Flyweis_technologies Application  is built using the following technologies:

 - React.js
 - Axios